-1. Pour a teaspoon of the olive oil in a saucepan and heat over medium heat.
+1. Pour a teaspoon of the olive oil into a saucepan and heat over medium heat.

 2. Add the minced beef and fry it until it browns.
 Pour it into a bowl.

-3. Repeat procedure 1 and 2 with the pork mince.
+3. Repeat procedures 1 and 2 with the pork mince.

 4. Pour the cooked pork into the bowl containing the beef.

-5. Clean and dry the pan and return it on the cooker.
+5. Clean and dry the pan and return it to the cooker.
 Add the remaining oil.

 6. Reduce the heat and add the shallots.
 Cook for around 8-10 minutes or until they soften.